Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 New results will print to the file, and the Neo4J database at http://localhost:7474/browser/ can be inspected and queried as before.
 Caution: while changing the model keywords is simple in practice, it is listed under “advanced usage” because there are currently no fail-safes built in to prevent unrealistic link canal subsets from being built.
 For example, it is possible to build link canal 1.3 in the model without building sections 1.1, 1.2, 1.4 or 1.5.
 In reality, this would never occur.
 Similarly, it is possible to build the Subarnarekha-Mahanadi link canal (#15) without building the compensating link canal from Farakka Barrage to the Subarnarekha (#14).
 This scenario would result in more water being pulled from the Subarnarekha than exists in the river.
 Users should therefore take care to build only realistic groups of link canals if the data are to be used for scientific purposes.

-b.
-Printing different nodes to the output file
+##Printing different nodes to the output file

 Any node in the database can have its annual and monthly water discharge changes printed to the results file.
 To print different nodes to the output file, open the python script NRLP.py and change the node names in line #23.
 Node names must be formatted exactly as they are written on the nodes displayed in the Neo4J workplace.
 Exact node name formatting can also be found in the “structures.txt” and “rivers.txt” files.

-c.
-Changing the operating specifications of the dams and link canals.
+##Changing the operating specifications of the dams and link canals.

-Modifying or adding a new a link canal:
+###Modifying or adding a new a link canal:

 To change the operating specifications of the link canals, modify the numbers in the “links.txt file.
 Parameters and units are given in the header rows.